 Dolma is a dish that’s popular in the Mediterranean as well as the Balkans.
 While dolmas are sometimes stuffed with meat, it’s not difficult to find dolmas in Turkey.

-The dolmas consist of vine or cabbage leaves stuffed with a variety of vegetables such as eggplant, tomato, zucchini, onion, or pepper.
+The dolmas consist of vine or cabbage leaves stuffed with various vegetables such as eggplant, tomato, zucchini, onion, or pepper.

 Bakla is a fava bean puree that’s commonly served as an appetizer.
-It’s typically flavored with dill and contains a variety of veggies like onions, carrots, and peppers.
+It’s typically flavored with dill and contains various veggies like onions, carrots, and peppers.

 When your sweet tooth kicks in, baklava is the dish to try.
-Baklava is a sweet, rich dessert pastry that’s made of layers of chopped nuts that are sweetened with syrup or honey.
+Baklava is a sweet, rich dessert pastry made of layers of chopped nuts sweetened with syrup or honey.
 Turkish baklava usually contains pistachios, and the syrup is typically made of water, lemon juice, and sugar.

 Simit is perhaps the most widespread Turkish street food.
 This is a sesame seed covered bread that isn’t made with eggs or dairy.
 It makes the perfect walking snack for when you’re exploring the city on foot.